node-on-mobile/node-on-android/README.md

 cd ..
 ```

-You will also need to change the `-b` argument in build command in `example/package.json` if you don't have symlinks in `/usr/local/bin`.
+You will also need to change the `-b` argument in build command in `example/package.json` if you don't have symlinks to `zipalign` and `apksigner` in `/usr/local/bin`.

 ```
 cd example/